Yesterday I posted an essay called, Grandma’s Sweet Rolls, which really was more a story about Grandma than her rolls.

 Slice the dough log into 1 plus inch pieces and place cut side down in the pan.

 Bake at 350° until light brown (about 20 minutes +/-).
 Remove from oven and immediately flip upside down onto a cookie sheet or pan.
 Eat while hot!

 Dissolve 2 ¼ teaspoons of yeast in ½ cup hot water with a pinch of sugar

 1 teaspoon salt

 Combine above ingredients and flour to make a medium soft dough.
 Let rise until doubled in bulk.
-Roll small portions, jelly roll fashion.
-Sprinkle on sugar, cinnamon and raisins after first buttering dough.
+Roll small portions, jelly-roll fashion.
+Sprinkle on sugar, cinnamon, and raisins after first buttering dough.
 Roll up and slice.
-Place cut side down in a 9 X 12 pan that have the following mixture:
+Place cut side down in a 9 X 12 pan that has the following mixture: